ivop/pokeysynth/README.md

 * CC120 All Sound Off (PokeySynth implementation also resets all controllers)
 * CC121 Reset All Controllers

+### DAWs without LV2 support

+If your DAW does not support LV2 plugins or its internal MIDI routing capabilities are limited, you can use an external LV2 plugin host.
+For Linux there is ```jalv``` and ```carla```, both shipped with most common distros and easy to install via their package management system.
+There's also a Windows port of the [Carla plugin host](https://kx.studio/Applications:Carla).
+When using Carla on Windows, the easiest way is to copy the Carla.vst directory to the directory that is scanned for VST plugis by your DAW.
+Refresh the list of plugins, and use the Carla patchbay VST plugin wrapper to load the PokeySYnth LV2 plugin.
+Note that you have to connect PokeySynth to Audio Out _within_ the Carla patchbay, or you won't have any sound.
+See [known bugs](#known-bugs) for its current limitations, and a solution using Reaper as a host only for your favourite DAW.

 ### Known Bugs

 ([🡑 table of contents](#table-of-contents))